Shopify/polaris/src/components/TextField/README.md

 Use as a special form of help text that works best inline.

-- Use a prefix for things like currency symbols (e.g. “\$”, “¥”, “£”).
+- Use a prefix for things like currency symbols (“\$”, “¥”, “£”).
-- Use suffix for things like units of measure (e.g. “in”, “cm”).
+- Use suffix for things like units of measure (“in”, “cm”).

 ```jsx
 class PrefixExample extends React.Component {